PA Consulting CEO Ken Toombs on the company’s history of leading with purpose

 Ken: Susie this is a project that I think the entire firm feels incredibly proud about for a variety of reasons.
 It seemed to be a daunting and undoable task.
 When we got to call in March 2020, the UK Government was worried that there would be people who needed a ventilator that wouldn't have a ventilator and would die.
 And the estimate was that another 30,000 ventilators were going to be needed.
 And so we, with a number of other firms, put together a consortium to try and figure out how to actually build 30,000 ventilators within eight weeks.
 And as we led that effort, what we found was we had to do all kinds of things that no one would believe.
 We set up what was essentially a billion dollar company in a couple of weeks.
 During a three week period, we actually ordered 40 million parts from over 21 countries and had them delivered in three weeks.
 We did all kinds of things, like looking at new designs, we looked at people who manufactured ventilators to see if we could help them to manufacture faster.
 And a great example is Penlon, a terrific manufacturer of ventilators, we helped them to build more ventilators in one day than they've built in 10 months.

 Susie: That's just such an amazing story and effort.
-I understand Dole Foods is another case where PA Consulting helped the company to come up with a solution for sustainable packaging and reduced waste.
-And you've also been working with a Swedish company PulPac to replace single use plastics with a sustainable alternative.
+You've also been working with a Swedish company PulPac to replace single use plastics with a sustainable alternative.
 What is the common thread in all of these examples?

 Ken: Well again, I think the themes are the two or three that I've mentioned, really around improving health care for people, increasing sustainability in the world, and then keeping people safe.
 Almost all of our projects fit into one of those categories.